-Support of Visual Studio 2017 and Roslyn 2.0 in PVS-Studio: sometimes it's not that easy to use ready-made solutions as it may seem
+Support of Visual Studio 2017 and Roslyn 2.0 in PVS-Studio: sometimes ready-made solutions are not as easy as they seem

 - Microsoft solutions used in PVS-Studio